Dopio/network/README.md

-# Git and Github
-Social network
+# Social network on React